 I’ve visited many wine regions around the world, from the Yarra Valley in Victoria, Australia to Stellenbosch in South Africa, and Tuscany in Italy to the Napa Valley in California.
-One wine region I recently visited turned out to be a wonderful surprise: South Styria in the southeastern corner of Austria, about a two-hour drive south of Vienna.
+One wine region I recently visited turned out to be a wonderful surprise: South Styria in the southeastern corner of Austria, about a two-hour drive south of Vienna and less than an hour from Graz.
 The region is characterised by gentle, rolling hills covered with row after row of vines, and patches of forests.
 In between, there are picturesque villages, cozy inns and lovely wine taverns.
 I must admit that I hadn’t heard of South Styria before my visit but after several days there, I was convinced: this is one gorgeous wine region you should know about!

 The South Styrian Wine Road